DurairajShankar/LSTM_Handwriting_Generation/README.md

 1. Use anaconda_Navigator and Sypder (Suggestion)
 2. Create a new Environment in anaconda and Install the dependencies
-3. Run main.py in spyder
+3. Run $ python main.py in spyder or terminal
-4. Now the server serving on the localhost:5000
+4. Now The web app should now be accessible at http://localhost:5000/